spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/install-the-merchant-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that, when merchant entities are created or updated through ORM, they are exported to Elastica accordingly.
+Make sure that, when merchant entities are created or updated through ORM, they're exported to Elastica accordingly.

 | TARGET ENTITY | EXAMPLE OF EXPECTED DATA IDENTIFIER |
 |---------------|-------------------------------------|